Mecha anime and manga: History

-Subgenres

 Super robot

 Some of the first mecha featured in manga and anime were "super robots" (スーパーロボット sūpā robotto).
 The super robot genre features superhero-like giant robots that are often one-of-a-kind and the product of an ancient civilization, aliens or a mad genius.
 These robots are usually piloted by Japanese teenagers via voice command or neural uplink, and are often powered by mystical or exotic energy sources.
 Their abilities are described as "quasi-magical".

 Real robot

 The later real robot (リアルロボット riaru robotto) genre features robots that do not have mythical superpowers, but rather use largely conventional, albeit futuristic weapons and power sources, and are often mass-produced on a large scale for use in wars.
 The real robot genre also tends to feature more complex characters with moral conflicts and personal problems.
-The genre is therefore aimed primarily at young adults instead of children.
+The genre is therefore aimed primarily at teenagers and young adults instead of a general audience including children.
 The genre has been compared to hard science fiction by its fanbase, and is strongly associated with sales of popular toy models such as Gunpla.

 One of the "founding fathers" of real robot design was Kunio Okawara, who started out working on Gundam and continued on to other real robot series such as Armored Trooper Votoms.

 Mobile Suit Gundam (1979) is largely considered the first series to introduce the real robot concept and, along with The Super Dimension Fortress Macross (1982), would form the basis of what people would later call real robot anime.
 In an interview with Yoshiyuki Tomino and other production crew members in the April 1989 issue of Newtype, about his views on the first Gundam anime that was not directed by him, he commented on the realism of the show, in which he sees the sponsors, Sunrise, as imaginary enemies of Gundam, since they did not accept a certain level of realism.
 Armored Trooper Votoms is viewed by Famitsu magazine as the peak of real-robot anime.

 The concepts behind "real robots" that set it apart from previous robot anime are such as: